Ensuring a Safe Church for All

 Further details of the Church’s theology of Safeguarding can be found in the "For of Such is the Kingdom of Heaven" General Assembly Report, May 2009.

-The Kirk Session has appointed Christine Gibb as the Safeguarding Co-ordinator.
+The Kirk Session has appointed Dianne Paul as the Safeguarding Co-ordinator.